mandober/debrief.math/500-tt/tt.GLOSSARY.md

 ## Abstract data type
 An abstract data type (ADT) is a type whose implementation details are hidden.
 The type may in fact be implemented directly as another type, but this fact is not exposed.
 What is exposed, is an interface, i.e. a set of vetted operations made available to the users to create and manipulate the values of the type.

+## Abstract syntax
+The abstract syntax of a programming language is an unambiguous representation of the syntax of a language; most compilers and most language definitions work in terms of the abstract syntax of a language as opposed to the concrete syntax (aka surface syntax) of a language, which is what the programmer actually writes down.

 ## A-normal form
 A-normal form (ANF) is an intermediate representation, mainly associated with FP compilers.
 A-normal form is a representation of a program that restricts function args to be trivial, that is, the args may be either constants or literals - most importantly, evaluating any arg must halt immediately.
 A-normal form is an alternative to CSP representation - compared to CSP, ANF makes the code easier to reason about.

 ## Bivalence
 Bivalence is a property of logics, that is, the principle of bivalence states that truth values are two-valued (i.e. true and false).
 Many logics are based on this principle and are thus called two-valued logics.
 Admitting only two truth values, classical math also relies on bivalence, meaning that a proposition is always considered either true or false, not neither, nor both.
 This also implies the LEM, `P ∨ ¬P`, and LNC, `¬(P ∧ ¬P)`, principles, enabling the proof methods like the proof by contradiction.

+## Compositional type theory
+An expression is well-typed only when its subexpressions are.

 ## Computational equality
 If two terms reduce (compute) to the same term, they are computationally equal.